philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 </div>

-# 7: Designing A Small-Scale Research Project
+# 6: Designing A Small-Scale Research Project

 From TEI Talks outline:

-[Question: is this "SSR Stack" content better here or in chapter 5?]

 - TEI Talks 12 of 18 - A Small-Scale Research Stack
 	- Broad question